 Financial Aid refunds will be processed on Wednesday of each week, with the exception of holidays and university closures.

 Direct deposits should be sent to the bank on the evening of the processing date.
 Funds are usually available in your bank within 24 to 72 hours depending on your individual institution.
 Refunds by check require additional processing time and should be mailed by the afternoon of the next business day after processing.

-For information on withdrawing from the university, please click here, or you may contact the Office of the University Registrar at 512.245.2367.
+For information on withdrawing from the university, please refer to the Office of the University Registrar or call 512.245.2367.